Roaming - Using Your Phone Abroad

 - It is free of charge to receive SMS but you pay to send.

-- Data (internet) via the phone is generally very expensive abroad and you should not have an active data connection unless you need it.To avoid a high data usage we will always send you an SMS when you have spent 450 DKK on data within 1 calendar month when travelling in the EU, and we will block any further data usage unless you request to have data enabled again.
+- Mobile data is generally expensive to use abroad and you should not have an active data connection unless you need it.To avoid a high data usage we will always send you an SMS when you have spent 450 DKK on data within 1 calendar month when travelling in the EU, and we will block any further data usage unless you request to have data enabled again.

 - You can see the current roaming rates here.